Ravencentric/awesome-arr/README.md

 - [Docker Sonarr Extended](https://github.com/RandomNinjaAtk/docker-sonarr-extended) - Sonarr (develop) with bash scripts to automate and extend functionality.
 - [Lidarr on Steroids](https://github.com/youegraillot/lidarr-on-steroids) - This repository bundles a modded version of Lidarr and Deemix into a Docker image.

-## Specialized *arr Variants
+## Beyond *arr

-> These work similarly to an *arr and serve as an alternative to them.
+> These serve as alternatives to the *arr ecosystem, offering similar automation and media management capabilities.

 - [Flexget](https://github.com/Flexget/Flexget) - FlexGet is a multipurpose automation tool for all of your media.
 Support for torrents, nzbs, podcasts, comics, TV, movies, RSS, HTML, CSV, and more.
 - [Kapowarr](https://github.com/Casvt/Kapowarr) - Kapowarr is a software to build and manage a comic book library.